severalnines/docs/getting-started.rst

 .. code-block:: bash

-	$ ssh-keygen -r rsa # press enter on all prompts
+	$ ssh-keygen -t rsa # press enter on all prompts
 	$ ssh-copy-id -i ~/.ssh/id_rsa [ClusterControl IP address]
 	$ ssh-copy-id -i ~/.ssh/id_rsa [Database nodes IP address] # repeat this to all target database nodes

+..
+Attention:: If you use a non-root user, then it must be in sudoers on all nodes.

 *Step #4*